JacobAFW/Pk_Malaysian_Population_Genetics/README.md

 - Scripts for all statistical analyses.

 Feel free to contact me with questions.
-Please acknowledge this repo (or for the Snakemake pipeline) if you used.
+Please acknowledge this repo (or for the Snakemake pipeline) if used.